-The Indian dairy sector accounts for 24% to global milk production, and contributes up to 5% of India’s GDP.
+The Indian dairy sector accounts for 25% of global milk production, and contributes up to 5.7% of India’s GDP.
 Let’s have a look at the Top 10 Dairy Companies in India.

-In addition to serving domestic needs, India’s dairy sector is making strides in exports, having exported 67,572.99 metric tonnes of dairy products worth $284.65 million in 2022-23.
-Key export items include butter, ghee, cheese, and milk powder, meeting the growing global demand for high-quality dairy products from India.
+India’s dairy sector continues its dual mission of serving domestic demand and expanding its global footprint.
+In 2023–24, India exported approximately 63,738 metric tonnes of dairy products worth $272.64 million, reflecting robust growth and rising international confidence in products such as butter, ghee, cheese, and milk powder.
 For insights into how dairy contributes to India’s economy and exports, explore the potential of the Indian dairy sector.

 | Also Read: Top 10 Technologies Transforming Food Processing